viranca/IEOR4501_Tools_For_Analytics_Project/README.md

 ##Top10.ipynb
+In this Jupyter notebook, the dataset with zip code 10025 is used to filter the data.
+Then, I look at different columns to identify what are the different types of incidents and find a count (No. of Occuranecs) of these incidents based on their complaint type.Finally, I convert this filtered dataset to a series as asked in the question.

 ##Parking.ipynb
 In this this Jupyter notebook, the dataset of 311 incidents is analyzed regarding the location of illegal parking incidents.